-The battery charger provides drop-in charging convenience for NiMH batteries and can be placed on any flat surface, such as a desk or workbench.
-Charge the NiMH battery overnight (at least 16 hours) before using it for the first time.
-After the initial charge, an empty battery is fully charged within 14 hours.
+The battery charger provides drop-in charging convenience for NiMH battery packs and can be placed on any flat surface, such as a desk or workbench.
+Charge the NiMH battery pack overnight (at least 16 hours) before using it for the first time.
+After the initial charge, an empty battery is fully charged within 14

 - 1. Follow the steps above to install a NiMH Battery Pack. - 2.
 Plug the AC power supply cord into the jack on the desk stand. - 3.
-Plug the AC power supply into a standard wall outlet.4.
-With a radio facing forward, slide it into one of the charging - cradles.

-5. When charging the battery, the red light on the charger base
+Plug the AC power supply into a standard wall outlet. - 4.
+With a radio facing forward, slide it into one of the charging cradles.
+5. When charging in the battery charger, the red light on the charger base will adaptor and especially useful when used while travelling.
+Available mini-USB charging options: (optional accessories)